ned14/pcpp/README.rst

 ========
 v1.31 (?):
 ----------
+- Remove Python 2 support completely; pcpp is now Python 3 only (issue #87).
+- Replace setuptools test suite with pytest as the test runner.
+- Add ``uv`` support for faster dependency installation.
+- Rearrange ``main()`` function logic to avoid code duplication and make the entry point cleaner (PR #73).
+Thanks to assarbad for this improvement.
 - Fix issue #79 by replacing ``CPP_INTEGER`` and ``CPP_FLOAT`` tokens with a
   ``PP_NUMBER`` token for better preprocessing compliance.
 Update ``PP_NUMBER`` regex definition to properly handle digit separators in numeric literals.
   Add new test file for issue0079.
 Thanks to willwray for the PR implementing these features.
-- Rearrange ``main()`` function logic to avoid code duplication and make the entry point cleaner (PR #73).
-Thanks to assarbad for this improvement.
-- Remove Python 2 support completely; pcpp is now Python 3 only (issue #87).
-- Replace setuptools test suite with pytest as the test runner.
-- Add ``uv`` support for faster dependency installation.
+- Add support for ``#include_next``, though note it is gated behind the ``--enable-include-next`` command line option.
+Thanks to Dudeldu for the original PR #98.

 v1.30 (29th October 2021):
 --------------------------